Caught Up in Caring

 Neuropsychological evaluations support a child’s return to school after brain injury »

-After a traumatic event like a brain injury, it’s crucial for children and adults alike to be evaluated to understand how the injury affected their brain and what recommendations could be implemented for greater success in life.
+After a traumatic event like a brain injury, it’s crucial for children and adults to be evaluated to understand how the injury affected their brain and what recommendations could be implemented for greater success in life.

 Child sleeping in hospital bed